-At any moment, an employee may voluntarily resign from their job with a corporation.
-Individuals typically do so when they discover a better job with another company, retire from the workforce, resign in order to establish their own business, or simply desire to take a break from work.
+Employees may voluntarily resign from their job with a corporation at any moment.
+Individuals typically do so when they discover a better job with another company, retire from the workforce, resign to establish their own business, or desire to take a break from work.

-Constructive dismissal, which is also referred to as constructive discharge or constructive dismissal, can also result in an employee’s voluntary resignation.
+Constructive dismissal, also called constructive discharge, can result in an employee’s voluntary resignation.

 This suggests that the employee was compelled to leave the organization because of a lack of other employment.

-In rare instances, an employee who quits their workplace freely may be obliged to submit their resignation verbally or in writing, which is termed advance notice.
-Prior to ending an employee’s contract, most sectors need a two-week notice period.
+In rare instances, an employee who quits their workplace freely may be obliged to submit their resignation verbally or in writing, termed advance notice.
+Before ending an employee’s contract, most sectors need a two-week notice period.

-In certain cases, the employee provides notice at the time of termination or offers no notice at all, such as when an employee abandons their job or cannot return after an extended length of time.
+In certain cases, the employee provides notice at the time of termination or offers no notice, such as when an employee abandons their job or cannot return after an extended length of time.

 What is Voluntary Resignation?

-However, it is frequently difficult to persuade an employee to alter his mind and reverse his decision, especially when the firm has little control over the situation.
+However, persuading an employee to alter his mind and reverse his decision is frequently difficult, especially when the firm has little control over the situation.

 Employees may leave their jobs for a variety of reasons.
 For instance, a change in personal circumstances such as family obligations or a desire to return to school, dissatisfaction with working conditions such as a hostile supervisor, a lack of recognition for work performance, and a lack of autonomy, challenge, or work relationships (among others).

-This is more frequently cited as a reason for leaving a job during periods of rapid economic growth and high labor market demand than during recessionary periods.
+This is more frequently cited as a reason for leaving a job during rapid economic growth and high labor market demand than during recessionary periods.

-During recessionary times, or even during times of duress for a particular firm, companies undergoing downsizing may ask some employees to voluntarily resign in order to reduce the number of layoffs required.
+During recessionary times, or even during duress for a particular firm, companies undergoing downsizing may ask some employees to resign to reduce the number of layoffs required voluntarily.

-In these instances, the employer may provide the departing employee an enhanced exit package, which may include additional weeks of severance pay, extended health insurance coverage, and other incentives.
+In these instances, the employer may provide the departing employee an enhanced exit package, including additional weeks of severance pay, extended health insurance coverage, and other incentives.

 In most circumstances, voluntary resignation prevents the employee from collecting unemployment benefits unless the employee quits for a “valid reason,” such as unsafe working conditions.